helius-labs/helius-sdk/README.md

 });
 ```

-For Discord webhooks, simply use `Types.WebhookType.DISCORD`
+For Discord webhooks, simply use `Types.WebhookType.DISCORD`.

 ### **Edit Webhook**